Yash6578/File-Explorer/README.md

 # My-Projects

-1) For File Explorer -> "File Explorer.cbp" open this file in code blocks comppile run and enjoy :)
+"File Explorer.cbp" open this file in code blocks compile run and enjoy :)